o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

         defer></script>
 ```

-The browser should assign a high priority to any render-blocking resource by default but seeing as not all browsers support the `blocking` attribute, its worth adding `fetchpriority="high"`:
+The browser should assign a high priority to any render-blocking resource by default.
+As not all browsers support the `blocking` attribute, its worth adding `fetchpriority="high"`:

 ```html
 <script blocking="render"